tyzbit/numerifides/README.md

 * UPDATE: The process whereby a name→data mapping can be changed or RENEWED by the owner of the private key locking the funds.
 As with usual cryptocurrency transactions, the funds are fully spent

-* RENEW: A numerifide transaction that keeps the node→data mapping the same, but moves the funds from an EXPIRED numerifide to a numerified numerifide

-* RELEASE(D): A name that is no longer TRUSTED due to expiry of the encumbering CSV.
+* RELEASE(D)/EXPIRE(D): A name that is no longer TRUSTED due to expiry of the encumbering CSV.

-* REVOKE(D): A name that is CONTESTED due to a spend from the “Transaction Puzzle” portion of the transaction.

-* CONTESTED: A name (and by extension a numerifide) that is SWEPT via proof of work of the TRANSACTION PUZZLE.

-* CONTEST: A incentive mechanism whereby names can be wrestled from their owners with a combination of Proof of Work and making owned funds unspendable via CSV encumberances.

-* TRANSACTION PUZZLE: A series of Script OPCODEs that provide for Proof of Work on a specific numerifide.

 * LOCK(ED): Funds that are unspendable until AFTER a specific period of time has passed measured in Bitcoin blocks.